rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 via their official repositories.
 You want to plan your migration to a newer release well before your current release reaches its EOL.

-For an example, Ubuntu's Raring Ringtail (13.04) release reached its EOL on January 27, 2014.

 Use the following links to find out when your Linux distribution release will reach its EOL: